systemetric/robocon.uk/src/pages/news/robocon-2026-kickoff.md

 The day started with a presentation from {number} of our students about this year's competition 'The Hunger Games'.
 <br>

-In this game, the arena is split into 4 areas, each owned by a tribute (a RoboCon robot) with its own district.
-Each tribute needs to collect supply crates and place them in their district or their home.
-Every so often, the sponsors will send down supply drops from Cornucopia (above the neutral zone), collect them and return to your district.
-You will score points for any crate you bring back to your district (or to your home for extra points).
-Multiply your points by stacking your crates.
+In this game, the arena is split into 4 Sectors (Areas), each owned by a Tribute (a RoboCon robot) with its own Sector.
+Each tribute needs to collect supply crates and place them in their Sector or their home.
+Every so often, supply drops will be sent down from Cornucopia (above the neutral zone); collect them and return to your Sector.
+You will score points for any crate you bring back to your Sector, or to your home for extra points.
+Multiply the points of specific crates by stacking them.
 <br>

 After the introduction of our exciting new competition, students then got to complete a set of mini challenges.